shar1738/FinTech_Experiment/git_explanation.md

 git checkout -b <name>          # create + switch to a branch git branch -d <name>            # delete branch (safe) git push origin <name>          # push branch to remote
 4) HEAD — where you are pointing now

-HEAD is a pointer that usually points to a branch which points to a commit.
-If you checkout a raw commit hash, HEAD points directly to that commit — a detached HEAD.
+HEAD points to a branch which points to a commit.
+Checkout a raw commit hash → detached HEAD.

 Commands:

 git status                      # shows current branch (HEAD) git checkout <branch>           # move HEAD to a branch git checkout <commit-hash>      # detached HEAD (read-only view)
 5) Staging area (index) — Git’s waiting room
+Three areas:

+Working directory (files on disk)

+Staging area (what will be committed)

+Repository (commits)

-Three areas: working directory (files on disk), staging area (what will be committed), repository (commits). git add moves changes to staging; git commit writes staged state into a commit.
+git add → moves changes to staging git commit → writes staged state into a commit

 Commands: